isaacg1/isaacg1.github.io/_posts/2025-03-31-trans-qa-ii.md

 > What are common mistakes (when trying to respect trans but have a certain misunderstanding) that others make when referring to trans people?

-I'll go through four common mistakes, where they're coming from, and suggestions for change.
+I'll go through three common mistakes, where they're coming from, and suggestions for change.
 And I want to clarify that mistakes are a normal part of learning, they're not exceptional and they don't mean you're a bad person.